'Terrified' doctors risking their health fighting coronavirus dealt another blow -- pay cuts

 With stay-at-home orders in place, the caseload in his emergency room is down.
 But the patients that do come, tend to be much sicker.
 Yet the current pay structure doesn't reward doctors for the harder work-- just the opposite, the doctor said.

-"In general, the RVUs generated for people that are very sick tend to be lower than RVUs for other kinds of things that you can get in and out quickly," the doctor explained to Fox News.
+"In general, the RVUs generated for people that are very sick tend to be lower than RVUs for other quicker things, because of the amount of time involved," the doctor explained to Fox News.

 Meanwhile, hospitals and staffing companies throughout the country continue to announce major cutbacks to doctors' pay.